CodeAndCake/AppsFromScratch/sessions/03/README.md

 	3. boil the water
 	4. get a clean cup
 	5. put teabag in the cup
-	6. if howMuchSugar is more than zero, and we have sugar, then add sugar to the cup
+	6. if howMuchSugar is more than zero, and we have sugar, then add howMuchSugar to the cup
-	7. if howMuchMilk is more than zero, and we have milk, then add milk to the cup
+	7. if howMuchMilk is more than zero, and we have milk, then add howMuchMilk to the cup
 	8. return the tea!
 }
 ```